 Accounting is the language of business.
 And financial accounting is about communicating in that language to people outside your organisation.
 Understanding how accountants decide what information to report, how they aggregate it and the uses to which it can (or cannot) be applied is one of the fundamental building blocks of any business education.

-Financial Markets and Valuation
+Introduction to Financial Markets and Valuation

 This course covers fundamental concepts in corporate finance and capital markets.
 It includes basic valuation concepts and techniques such as “time value of money” and discounted cash flows (DCF).
 You will gain an understanding of how to make value-creating investment decisions and how to use the DCF approach to value a company.